 Many brides begin growing out their hair immediately after getting engaged.
-While manes of all lengths are beautiful, we can definitely understand the allure of longer hair.
-Those who dream of wedding hairstyles like cascading curls and intricate updos take extra special care of their strands, following stylists' advice to a tee.
+While manes of all lengths are beautiful, we can definitely understand the allure of longer hair for the big day.
+Lengthy locks are incredibly versatile—and we’ve rounded up all the inspo looks to prove it!

-From milkmaid braids to Old Hollywood inspired waves, these styles work perfectly for gorgeous, grown-out tresses.
+From raving ponytails to old Hollywood–inspired waves, these 34 styles work perfectly for gorgeous, grown-out tresses.

 Old Hollywood Waves

-This bride’s Old Hollywood-inspired waves are both glam and gorgeous.
-If you want to conquer this coif yourself, use a 1.5” curling iron on small sections of your hair, securing each curl to your head as it cools.
-Once cooled, release the curls and use a wide-toothed comb to gently loosen the locks.
-Finish with a flexible-hold hairspray.
+"The most popular hairstyle for long hair is definitely the Hollywood wave," notes Hendrickson.
+If you want to conquer this coif yourself, use a 1.5” curling iron on small sections of hair, securing each curl to your head as it cools.
+Once cooled, release the curls and use a wide-toothed comb to gently loosen the spirals.

 Woven and Wrapped Updo